A worldwide charmer

 AKA: Spätburgunder (Germany), Switzerland (Blauburgunder)

-Spotter's guided Pinot Noir's spiritual home is in France, in Burgundy.
+Spotter's guide: Pinot Noir's spiritual home is in France, in Burgundy.
 However Alsace and the Loire are also important producers.
 Germany; Austria; Eastern Europe; California, Oregon, USA; Chile; New Zealand; Australia.
 Sparkling wine: more or less wherever wines are made accoding to the traditional (Chamoagne) method.
 Pinot Noir (along with Chardonnay and to a lesser extent Pinot Meunier) is one of the key elements of Champagne

 Keep or drink?
 Pinot is a chameleon - most of them may be drunk young, but the finest will develop and be more complex in 5-10 years or more